hunterhogan/Z0Z_tools/README.md

 # Z0Z_tools

-A collection of tools to solve common Python development frustrations.
-"Z0Z_" indicates these are prototype solutions - they work, but might not be pretty.
+A collection of tools to I use in my Python code.
+"Z0Z_" means temporary, or in this context, prototype.
+Hypothetically, one or more functions could move to a more permanent package.

 ## Tired of handling string vs boolean parameter confusion?